Quantum state tomography of qutrits by single-photon counting with imperfect measurements: Results and analysis

 First, a sample of $5\,184$ qutrit states was selected according to \eqref{met4}, such that the parameters range over the full scope.
 Then, each input state goes through the framework, which means that we numerically generate measured photon counts as defined in \eqref{met6}.
 Next, by the method of least squares \eqref{met7}, we obtain the estimate of our quantum state.
 This procedure is repeated for each state from the sample, for distinct values of the parameters describing the setup.
 To be more specific, we consider two different sets of measurements, i.e. the SIC-POVM and MUBs as defined in \ref{measurements}, and two average numbers of photons, i.e. $\mathcal{N} = 10$ (single-photon scenario) and $\mathcal{N} = 10\,000$ (many-photon scenario).
 The dark count rate is treated as an independent variable.

 In \figref{figure1}, one can observe the plots of $F_{av}(p)$ for different measurement settings.
 One can track how the accuracy of state reconstruction degenerates as we add more dark counts into the scheme.
 In particular, for $\mathcal{N} = 10$ we notice that even in the absence of dark counts (i.e. $p=0$) we reach the average fidelity $\approx0.9$, see \figref{fidelity10}.
 This proves that the single-photon scenario is more vulnerable to the Poisson noise.
-At the same time, we can detect a modest advantage of the MUBs for lower values of the dark count rate, i.e. for $p < 0.4$.
-Especially with no dark counts, we have $F_{av}(0) = 0.9080$ by the MUBs whereas for the SIC-POVM we obtain $F_{av}(0) = 0.8996$.
-These results imply that a measurement scheme based on the MUBs is advisable if we can utilize only few photons per measurement.
+At the same time, we can detect a minor advantage of the MUBs for lower values of the dark count rate (for $p < 0.4$).
+Especially with no dark counts, we have $F (0) = 0.91 \pm 0.09$ by the MUBs, whereas for the SIC-POVM we obtain $F (0) = 0.90 \pm 0.09$.
 In such circumstances, the MUBs appear to be more robust against the Poisson noise.
+However, the difference is not sufficiently significant to announce that the MUBs are a preferable scheme if we utilize few photons per measurement.

 By comparing \figref{fidelity10} and \figref{fidelity10000} we see how the accuracy of QST depends on the average number of photons per measurement.
-By increasing the number of photons up to $10\,000$ we obtain perfect accuracy in the absence of dark counts.
+By increasing the number of photons up to $10\,000$, we obtain perfect accuracy in the absence of dark counts.
+To be more specific, we have $F (0) = 0.995 \pm 0.005$ for both measurement schemes.
 Then, as we boost the dark count rate, the average fidelity declines linearly.
-In \figref{fidelity10000}, there is no significant difference between the measurement schemes.
+In \figref{fidelity10000}, there is no noticeable difference between the measurement schemes.

+Furthermore, we can discuss the efficiency of the QST framework in reference to statistical dispersion, which is quantified by the SD and presented as error bars in \figref{fidelity10} and \figref{fidelity10000}.
+Above all, we notice that the results corresponding to the single-photon scenario feature a great amount of variance.
+This means that the results for the sample are scattered along a wide interval, which makes it difficult to predict the efficiency of the framework for a given input.
+However, the value of the SD declines as we increase $p$.
+On the other hand, the results obtained for $\mathcal{N} = 10\,000$ display little variance, which implies that the average fidelity is a reliable predictor of the accuracy of the framework.
+Since the many-photon scenario is less vulnerable to the random noise, it provides steady performance, and the results for the sample are not dispersed.